superswanman/May-the-bevel-be-with-you/README.md

-# May-the-bevel-be-with-you
+# May the bevel be with you
-Set BevelOuter property to bvLowered in compiler progress window panels.
+This plugin sets BevelOuter property to bvLowered in compiler progress window panels.

+## Installation
+1. Open "src\mtbbwy.dproj"
+2. Right click on "mtbbwy.bpl" in project manager
+3. Choose "Install"

+## Uninstallation
+1. Choose "Component > Install Packages" from main menu
+2. Uninstall "mtbbwy.bpl" package